rutherblood/dabexptxt/README.md

 # dabexptxt
-An experimental book to wrap my thoughts and aesthetics around which.
+An experimental book to wrap my thoughts and aesthetics with.